7Cedars/separated-powers/gitbook/README.md

 * Executing actions.
 * Proposing actions.
 * Voting on proposals.
-* Assigning and revoking roles.
+* Assigning, revoking and labelling roles.
 * Adopting and revoking laws.

 In addition there is a `constitute` functionality that allows adopting multiple laws at once.
 It can only be called be the admin, and only once.